data-umbrella/data-umbrella.github.io/_posts/2022-10-17-event-board.md

 ## About the Event Board

 Data Umbrella is building a community [Data Events Board](https://events.dataumbrella.org).
 This platform is for the community to share their events.
 There are options to add events to a personal calendar and search by keywords and region.
-This software platform uses open source software and the application code is publicly available (python, Django, React).
+This software platform uses open source software and the application code is publicly available (Python, Django, React).

 ## Project Purpose & Inspiration